JOHN “I BASICALLY COMMITTED SUICIDE BY UNREAL ONE-HANDED DEADLIFT” Y. SMITH- BADDEST MOFOS EVER

-His facial hair was as preposterous as his hand strength was prodigious, but he was not a man known for exaggerating.
+His facial hair was as preposterous as his hand strength was prodigious.
+However, he was not a man known for exaggerating.

 That feat pretty much set the stage for what just became commonplace for him (and ridiculous for anyone else) strength accomplishments.
 Consider the following until we get to the shit that makes Charles Manson seem perfectly sane by comparison:

 - David P. Willoughby, author of the The Super Athletes, claimed Smith was second only to the ludicrously strong Arthur Saxon in the bent press by bodyweight.
-Smith put up 275.5 pounds in 1903 at a bodyweight of 168 (Wilks of 88.08, compared with a Wilks of 106.71 for Arthur Saxon), but Willoughby claimed that due to the fact it was done with a dumbbell, the weight would be more like a 313 lb bent press.
-Google that weird ass lift or watch this video if you don’t understand why it’d be harder with a dumbbell than a barbell.
+Smith put up 275.5 pounds in 1903 at a bodyweight of 168 (Wilks of 88.08, compared with a Wilks of 106.71 for Arthur Saxon), but Willoughby claimed that due to the fact it was done with a dumbbell, the weight would be more like a 313 lb. bent press.
+Google that weird ass lift video if you don’t understand why, it’d be harder with a dumbbell than a barbell.

-- He overhead pressed a pair of dumbells weighing a total of 225 lbs.
+- He overhead pressed a pair of dumbbells weighing a total of 225 lbs.

 - He could lift one of those old-school wooden barrels weighing two hundred pounds by pinch gripping the the steel straps ringing them.